 As comedian Jim Gaffigan stated in his standup routine, Mr. Universe, Disney World is the only place in the world where you can sweat your butt off and still gain weight.

 And hey who can blame you for not wanting to enjoy a delicious Mickey Pretzel, freshly made churro, or juicy jumbo turkey leg every hour.

 The smells and food carts are everywhere!

-But if you look hard enough and don’t give in to temptation, you’ll actually find quite a few delicious healthy meal options available at almost every single Disney World restaurant and dining location.
+But look hard enough and don’t give in to temptation, you’ll actually find quite a few delicious healthy meal options available at almost every single Disney World restaurant and dining location.

 So with that being said, let’s jump straight to the guide.